Leix8/Koala-36M/README.md

 that integrates multiple sub-metrics, allowing us to filter high-quality videos from the original corpus.

-We release a base version of the scoring model.
-To predict the VTSS of the video,  you can download the checkpoint from [here](https://huggingface.co/Koala-36M/Training_Suitability_Assessment), you can run :
+We release a base version of the scoring model, you can download the checkpoint from [here](https://huggingface.co/Koala-36M/Training_Suitability_Assessment).
+To predict the VTSS of the video, you can run:

 ```
 cd training_suitability_assessment